Share your EDD stories and troubles here. You are not alone!

 Understand you anger, but It has been Congress’ intent for the past 18 months to gradually wean the economy off unemployment benefits.
 It began last year with a cessation of EB/FED-ED, rise in tier rate triggers, shortening of the tiers.
 The handwriting has been on the wall for a long, long time.

-You said: “In April they went in for the kill by applying a 17.69% sequester cut to those who were already on EUC.”
+“In April they went in for the kill by applying a 17.69% sequester cut to those who were already on EUC.”

 Your view on the CA implementation of sequester does not consider all the variables.
 First, because of the 400,000 EUC claimants in CA, it would have been financial and social suicide to cut all benefits for everyone on EUC by 10.7%, effective week ending 4/6.